 It’s usually not the end of the world when your surety company says “no,” but certainly this is a position you should try to avoid.
-However, when a surety does surprise you by saying “no” to your bond request, there is a disconnect somewhere between the surety, the broker, the client… or all three parties.
+However, when a surety does surprise you by denying your bond request, there is a disconnect somewhere between the surety, the broker, the client, or all three parties.

 While the exact amount of surety capacity available to a client is rarely cut in stone, all three parties should have a good sense where the relative capacity boundaries lie.
-On cases outside these boundaries, a collaborative “case-by-case” approach should be taken to test waters without any firm expectations.
+On cases outside these boundaries, a collaborative case-by-case approach should be taken to test the waters without any firm expectations.

-On the other hand, when you firmly believe your surety should be saying yes, but they do not, it’s probably time to look for another surety, or broker, or both.
+On the other hand, when you firmly believe your surety should be saying yes, it’s probably time to look for another surety, broker, or both.

 Contact me to discuss Surety Bonds.